Aravind-Krishnadeva/ESP32_Weather-station/README.md

 # ESP32_Weather-station

+## Version 1.0: Basic weather station module
 ### Objective
 -----------------------------------------------------------------------------------------------------------------------------------------------------------------------
-The objective of this project is to build a compact, battery powered ESP32 based weather station module that is driven by micropython which loads sensor data to an adarfuit IO cloud using MQTT
+The objective of this project is to build a compact, battery powered ESP32 based weather station module ( Bread board prototype ) which reports DHT22/11 data
 ![20230518_133924](https://github.com/Aravind-Krishnadeva/ESP32_Weather-station/assets/26503600/8ee60086-a6c7-42ce-829d-e6a6d7a9b152)